How can I become a Legal Permanent Resident in the United States?

 The next step is to determine if you are admissible.
 The Immigration and Nationality Act describes which types of applicants are inadmissible to get obtain a green card such as certain crimes, prior immigration offenses, health issues and whether you are likely to become a public charge.

 At Burga Law Firm PC, we are Adjustment of Status Attorneys and we will provide you with full support to your dependents involved in the Immigration process.
-We do full preparation for your interview by conducting a mock interview at our office.
+We do a full preparation for your interview by conducting a mock interview at our office.
 Our mock interview will help you feel more confident during your interview with the Immigration Officer.

 How long does the Adjustment of Status process through USCIS take?